GoogleCloudPlatform/k8s-config-connector/README.NewResourceFromTerraform.md

     `https://cloud.google.com/spanner/docs/reference/rest/v1/projects.instances`).
     Add an additional paragraph/table if needed.
 1. Update the URL in "Before you begin" section, points to the "Prerequisites" or "Before you begin" section in the service guide.
-This Make sure that the URL is working by adding the partial URL to `https://cloud.google.com` (i.e.
+Make sure that the URL is working by adding the partial URL to `https://cloud.google.com` (i.e.
     `https://cloud.google.com/spanner/docs/create-query-database-console#before`).